ibm-watson-iot/ioti-insurance-dashboard/README.md

   * set tenantId to your own tenant ID
   * set backendHost value
   * note that `backendHost` and `apiHost` must **not** start with `http(s)://`
+  * set authCallbackPath value - default is root path, for test purposes /auth/sso/callback is required (and supported by nginx redirect)
+  * for production set customerICN to the correct value !

 #### Build and deploy